8 Task-based Language Teaching Activities to Simulate Key Situations

 - If it is a more advanced level class, they could write two or three days’ journal entries, similar to a postcard, but more detailed and, of course, using more language skills.

 2. The Business Mixer

-If you have a class of older learners, college students or professionals, they will have to learn how to talk at mixers, parties and business functions.
-This means that they will need to learn to talk using a combination of small talk and job talk.
-Why not help prepare them for this by doing a simulation activity in the target language?
+If you have a class of college students or professionals, they will have to assessment Why not help prepare them for this by doing a simulation activity in the target language?

 3. First Day of Class

 How do you spend the first day of class?

 The odds are pretty good that your students are in your class in order to learn how to speak and that they will want as many opportunities to speak as they can find.
 This task can help with that!

 - Start that first day of class with a game of 20 Questions, but with some modifications.
 Namely, instead of using the game to guess the identity of a famous person, ask your students, first in groups and then as a whole, to come up with 20 questions.